 The fine art of bow making is centuries old and continues to be taught by today's leading bow makers.
 Join award-winning bow maker and renowned instructor Rodney D. Mohr for a vigorous and challenging six days of bow making.
-The week is devoted to the woodworking elements of bow making only and is for those who have accomplished rehairing and repairing bows and wish to further their knowledge or broaden their skills and income.
+This course is not for the easily frustrated student.
+The week is devoted to the woodworking elements of bow making only and is for those who have accomplished rehairing and repairing bows, and have acquired adequate tool skills.

-The student will learn how to plane and camber a stick in the style of Tourte, carve and shape a corresponding head and mortise, fit a frog and button, and finish and polish the stick.
+The student will learn how to make a bow by choosing wood, planing and cambering the stick in the style of Tourte, carving and shaping a corresponding head and mortise, fitting a frog and button, and finishing and polishing the stick.
 There is ample time to work with extended evening hours.
+This course begins with violin bows only!

-Pre-requisites: Bow Rehairing & Maintenance, Bow Repair, or VSA Oberlin Bow Restoration and References.
+Pre-requisites: Bow Rehairing & Maintenance, Basic Bow Repair, or VSA Oberlin Bow Restoration and References.

 Tuition includes materials.